-The Plan has received a favorable determination from the IRS as qualifying under Section 401(k) of the Internal Revenue Code (IRC) and, as such, is exempt from federal and state income taxes.
-As a result, amounts of compensation deferred by employees participating in the Plan are not subject to federal income tax withholding, and the compensation is not includable in taxable income until actually paid or otherwise made available to the participant, his beneficiary or his estate.
+The Plan is a deferred compensation plan and trust under Section 457 of the IRC, and as such, is exempt from federal and state income taxes.
+Amounts of compensation deferred by employees participating in the Plan are not subject to federal income tax withholding, and the compensation is not includable in taxable income until actually paid or otherwise made available to the participant, his beneficiary or his estate.